lamby/django-lint/README.rst

  * Don't count ManyToMany fields on a model as a field
  * Remove common prefix checking.
+ * models.. specifying "objects = " should be last

 Views
 =====

  * Calling request.is_authenticated without actually calling function
  * order_by('?')
+ * request.method.upper is a no-op (etc.)

 URLS
 ====